wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *variable*
-	  - the name of the variable that we want to process
+	  - the name of the variable that you want to process
+	  - required
+	  - \-
 	* - *namespace*
 	  - the name of the store where the variable is registered
+	  - required
+	  - \-

 We called this function to get the current project from our *“projects”* store: